CapgeminiNorway/AgileArchitect/README.md

 # Images
-All images are created and stored as .SVG in the /manuscript/images folder.
+All images are ideally created and stored as .SVG in the /manuscript/images folder.
 There are some online tools for SVG editing.
-One of them is from Google: https://svg-edit.github.io/svgedit/releases/svg-edit-2.8.1/svg-editor.html
+One of them is from Google: https://svg-edit.github.io/svgedit/releases/svg-edit-2.8.1/svg-editor.html.
+For now, we need to stick to PNG/JPG because we hae an issue with LeanPub on SVG.